Save Net Neutrality

 Without Net Neutrality, ISPs can choose what you see online, favoring some sources or blocking others.
 For example, if someone launched a petition on Change.org against a company like Verizon, Net Neutrality prevents Verizon from blocking or slowing their customers’ access to our site.

-The Federal Communications Commission (FCC) is moving to end Net Neutrality -- which could mean giving big cable companies room to charge extra fees, block and censor users -- by removing ISPs from Title II of the Communications Act, a rule that means ISPs are subjected to tougher regulations that prevent them blocking sites, creating paid “fast” lanes, and throttling internet speeds.
-This decision could have global implications for the way the world shares and receives information from journalists, newsrooms, and NGO’s.
+In December of 2017, the Federal Communications Commission (FCC) voted 3-2 to repeal net neutrality rules -- giving big cable companies room to charge extra fees, block and censor users.
+By removing ISPs from Title II of the Communications Act, a rule that means ISPs are subjected to tougher regulations that prevent them blocking sites, creating paid “fast” lanes, and throttling internet speeds.
+This decision will have global implications for the way the world shares and receives information from journalists, newsrooms, and NGO’s.

 Net Neutrality also prevents ISPs from creating paid “fast lanes” that would give faster delivery of content to companies who can afford to pay more.
 An organization or platform like Change.org that couldn’t afford those fees, couldn’t communicate with their supporters.